-What’s The Difference Between Enameled And Regular Cast-Iron Cookware?
+What's The Difference Between Enameled And Regular Cast Iron Cookware?

 Enameled cast iron

 As noted above, it won’t rust, can be washed with as much soap as desired, and won’t retain strong aromas (like garlic or onion) in the seasoning like regular cast iron is known to do.
 Caveat: it’s not non-stick, like a well-seasoned cast-iron skillet can be.
 It also has temperature limitations: it’s not recommended for use over open fire (while standard cast-iron is a campfire classic), heating one while empty can crack or damage the enamel, and temperature recommendations for oven use are mixed from brand to brand.
-(Le Creuset Dutch ovens have a recommended 480F maximum in the oven, though removing the knob as some sites suggest can up this to any temperature — so unless you’re regularly making sourdough at 500 degrees like me, it may not affect your day-to-day cooking).20 Recipes You Can Make In A Cast-Iron Skillet
+(Le Creuset Dutch ovens have a recommended 480F maximum in the oven, though removing the knob as some sites suggest can up this to any temperature—so unless you’re regularly making sourdough at 500 degrees like me, it may not affect your day-to-day cooking).

 Non-enameled cast iron

-Note: This article was originally published in 2018; updated in 2023.